haseeb-cb/fundamentals-of-gis/Content/3_Exercise.md

 English, Finnish, and Swedish).

 ## COMPLETION
-Work individually or in pairs and make map(s) and write a short reflection (2-3 pages of text excluding images).
+Work individually or in pairs and make map(s) and write a short reflection (200-300 words).
 The following steps should be done:
 1. Cleaning up the data of placeholder values for null/NoData entries.
 	- Selecting the rows without null values in the wanted fields:
 	- Inhabitants belonging to the lowest income category
 	- Inhabitants with no qualification after basic-level studies
 2. Calculation of proportions (percentages) of the variables above we need for the analysis
 3. Re-classifying the proportions into 4 classes based upon quartiles